ISAM5430-FA19/ISAM5430.FA19.OOP/README.md

 # ISAM 5430 C# Object-Oriented Programming Assignments

-This is an Object-Oriented Programming (OOP) practice assignment that allows you to practice on the four principles of object-oriented programming:
+This is an Object-Oriented Programming (OOP) practice assignment, allowing you to practice applying the four principles of object-oriented programming, as follows:

 1. **Encapsulation**: hiding data and implementations through the use of private/protected/internal access modifiers.
 2. **Inheritance**: allowing classes to be inherited from another class, forming a class hierarchy.